-13. The draft strategy has been prepared in conjunction with advice received from the council's treasury management adviser, Arlingclose Limited, which has provided details of the external economic context and has reviewed the draft strategy for compliance with regulations etc.
+- 19. The draft strategy has been prepared in conjunction with advice received from the council's treasury management adviser, Arlingclose Limited, which has provided details of the external economic context and has reviewed the draft strategy for compliance with regulations etc. - 20.
+No external consultation has been undertaken.